heche-psb/wgd/README.md

--tls, --ticklabelsize, the label size of tick, default 5 -gr, --gistrb, flag option, whether to use gist_rainbow as color map of dotplot -n, --nthreads, the number of threads to use in synteny inference, default 4
+-tls, --ticklabelsize, the label size of tick, default 5 -gr, --gistrb, flag option, whether to use gist_rainbow as color map of dotplot -n, --nthreads, the number of threads to use in synteny inference, default 4 -co, --chrorder, the order of presenting chromosomes/scaffolds, default alphabetnumber
 ```

 The program `wgd viz` can realize the visualization of *K*<sub>S</sub> age distribution and synteny.